hungcq/knowledge-repo/practical/in-defense-of-food.md

   - Eat food:
     - Related to shopping, in the form of filters
     - Goal: separate & defend real food from numerous food-like products, esp in the supermarket
-  - Mostly plant: best types of foods to eat
+  - Mostly plant: best types of wholefoods to eat & ways of produce & combine them in meal
   - Not too much:
     - How to eat food: manners, customs & habits governing relationship to food & eating
     - Goal: create healthy & pleasing culture of eating